Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Einstein's action

 Subtracting the first term of \eqref{eq:sct-comp} through a countertem for $g_1$ leads to the beta function for Newton's constant $\beta_G = -A G^2$.
 According to the third step discussed in Sect.~\ref{sect:c} we now also continue the theory above two dimensions replacing $G \to G \mu^{-\epsilon}$ which results in a scaling term for $\beta_G$.
 Finally, we have

 while, according to our choice of parametrization in \eqref{eq:sct-comp}, $g_0$ is not renormalized, so the volume operator scales trivially \cite{Falls:2017cze}.\footnote{ An equivalent choice would be to parametrize the first term of \eqref{eq:sct-comp} without the curvature scalar, which would result in a nontrivial gamma function for $g_0$ and a trivial one for $g_1$.
 This can be understood as a different choice of units.
-We recommend the discussion of Ref.~\cite{Percacci:2004yy} on this point. } Some comments are in order.
+We recommend the discussion of Ref.~\cite{Percacci:2004yy} on this point. } Eq.~\eqref{eq:betaG-JJ} concides with the beta function given in \cite{Falls:2015qga}, which was obtained directly in $d>2$ with a cutoff, therefore we confirm that it is a universal result.
+Some additional comments are in order.
 An interesting aspect of \eqref{eq:betaG-JJ} is that it gives perturbative information in $G$, which results in a perturbative information in $\epsilon=d-2$ at the RG fixed point.
 However, upon identification of the two parameters, the dimensionality $d$ appears also parametrically through the coefficient $A$ (recall that we regard this $d$ dependence as the $N$ dependence of an $SU(N)$ gauge theory).

 The limit $d\to 2$ of \eqref{eq:betaG-JJ} agrees with Refs.~\cite{Jack:1983sk,Souma:1999at}

 A scaling relation suggests that $\beta_G= \nicefrac{c}{24\pi} G^2$ with $c$ a number known as the central-charge in the context of CFT \cite{Codello:2014wfa}, suggesting $c_{\Diff}=-19$.
 Even in absence of a conformal interpretation, the value $-19$ is well-known in the perturbative renormalization of $2d$ gravity \cite{Jack:1990ey} and, from our point of view, it is a signature of the Einstein's realization of ${\Diff}$.
 One interesting point to make is that if we instead decided to take the gauge-dependent counterterms \eqref{eq:sct} at $\lambda=\delta\beta=0$ and renormalize \eqref{eq:sct} off-shell, we would still get $c_{\Diff}=-19$ in the same limit, but also a beta function for $g_0$, as it is commonly done in the literature of asymptotic safety.
 This limit, which is gauge dependent because a change in $\beta$ would result in a different $\beta_G$, by \emph{accident} gives the on-shell physical value \cite{Jack:1983sk}.